-Kids will love making spiders from pipe cleaners, googly eyes, paper plates and a few other basic crafting supplies.
+Kids will love making spiders using pipe cleaners, googly eyes, paper plates, and a few other basic crafting supplies.
 Check out the easy tutorial on The Kindergarten Connection.

 Paper plate candy corn

-Paper plates, colors and scissors are all that’s needed for the project.
-Cut the plate into four equal portions, let kids draw whatever they want and then use the cutouts separately or strung together as a garland.
-Over to Blitsy for more.
+Paper plates, colors, and scissors are all that you’ll need for this project.
+Cut the plate into four equal portions, let kids draw whatever they want, and then use the cutouts separately or strung together as a garland.

-If you have spare mason jars at home, turning them into cute monsters can be a fun activity for kids on Halloween.
-Help kids wrap a mason jar with gauge to make it look like a mummy.
-You can also paint the jars and have eyes and mouth cutouts pasted on them for fun.
+If you have spare mason jars at home, turning them into cute monsters can be a fun activity for kids.
+Help kids wrap a mason jar with a gauge to make it look like a Mummy.
+You can also paint the jars and have eyes and mouth cutouts pasted on them.
 See more at Mason Jar Crafts Love.

 Popsicle stick pumpkins

 Let kids paint popsicle sticks and arrange them to appear like pumpkins.
-Over to Honey and Lime for detailed process.
+Head over to Honey and Lime for details.

 Spider web craft

-Popsicle sticks and yarn are things kids can use to make this cute spider web Halloween decorations.
+Popsicle sticks and yarn is all you’ll need to make these cute spider web Halloween decorations.
 They are perfect to be hung inside or outside your home.
 Check out the tutorial by The Crafting Chicks.